M17-Project/M17_spec/docs/ip_encapsulation.rst

      - 16 bits
      - CRC for the entire packet, as defined earlier (TODO: specific link)

+The CRC checksum must be recomputed after modification or re-assembly of the packet, such as when translating from RF to IP framing.

+.. todo:: RF->IP & IP->RF bridging reassembly, UDP NAT punching, callsign routing lookup

-..
+.. points_of_contact:: N7TAE, W2FBI
-   TODO:
-   RF->IP, IP->RF bridging reassembly
-   UDP NAT punching